DIKW pyramid: Wisdom

-Although commonly included as a level in DIKW, "there is limited reference to wisdom" in discussions of the model.
+Although commonly included as a level in DIKW-type models, Rowley noted in 2007 that, in discussions of the DIKW-type models, "there is limited reference to wisdom".
 Boiko appears to have dismissed wisdom, characterizing it as "non-material".

 Ackoff refers to understanding as an "appreciation of 'why'", and wisdom as "evaluated understanding", where understanding is posited as a discrete layer between knowledge and wisdom.
 Adler had previously also included an understanding tier, while other authors have depicted understanding as a dimension in relation to which DIKW is plotted.

 Cleveland described wisdom simply as "integrated knowledge—information made super-useful".
 Other authors have characterized wisdom as "knowing the right things to do" and "the ability to make sound judgments and decisions apparently without thought".

-Wisdom involves using knowledge for the greater good.
-Because of this, wisdom is deeper and more uniquely human.
-It requires a sense of good and bad, right and wrong, ethical and unethical.
+Wisdom involves using knowledge for the greater good; because of this, wisdom is described as being deeper and more uniquely human, and requires a sense of good and bad, of right and wrong, of the ethical and unethical.

 Zeleny described wisdom as "know-why", but later refined his definitions, so as to differentiate "why do" (wisdom) from "why is" (information), and expanding his definition to include a form of know-what ("what to do, act or carry out").
-According to Nikhil Sharma, Zeleny has argued for a tier to the model beyond wisdom, termed "enlightenment".
+And, as noted by Nikhil Sharma, Zeleny has argued for a tier to the model beyond wisdom, termed "enlightenment".